gabrielhazeredo/nlp-test-neoway/README.md

 ### Model Frequency

-> Describe the interval frequency and estimated total time to run
+> Prediction time is  ~ 3 seconds for single prediction mode

 ### Model updating

-> Describe how your model may be updated in the future
+> For simple retraining, the model can be updated by running the `make train` command.
+This will retrain the model with the latest data and save the model in the `models` folder.
+Changes in the pipeline can be made by editing the `nlp_test_neoway/main.py` file.

 ### Maintenance